iRail/stations/README.md

 We try to maintain a list of all the stations in Belgium using CSV so everyone can help to maintain it on github.

-## Fields we collect
+## Fields we collect in stations.csv

- * URI: this is the URI where we can find more information (such as the real-time departures) about this station (this already contains the ID of the NMBS/SNCB as well)
+ * `URI`: this is the URI where we can find more information (such as the real-time departures) about this station (this already contains the ID of the NMBS/SNCB as well)
- * longitude: the longitude of the station
+ * `longitude`: the longitude of the station
- * latitude: the latitude of the station
+ * `latitude`: the latitude of the station
- * name: the most neutral name of the station (e.g., in Wallonia use the French name, for Brussels use both, for Flanders use nl name)
+ * `name`: the most neutral name of the station (e.g., in Wallonia use the French name, for Brussels use both, for Flanders use nl name)
- * alternate-fr: name in French, if available
+ * `alternate-fr`: name in French, only if other name available
- * alternate-nl: name in Dutch, if available
+ * `alternate-nl`: name in Dutch, only if other name available
- * alternate-de: name in German, if available
+ * `alternate-de`: name in German, only if other name available
- * alternate-en: name in English, if available
+ * `alternate-en`: name in English, only if other name available
  * dbpedia-uri: the URI for usage in the Linked Dataset of http://dbpedia.org, if any

- * images: a JSON array of links towards images to be used for the iRail and BeTrains applications
+## Fields we collect in pictures.csv

+ * `name` (primary key): name of the file of the picture in your Pictures directory
+ * `URI`: http URI to station (find the URI in stations.csv)
+ * `license`: add CC0, CC BY, or CC BY SA
+ * `author`: the author of the image
+ * `source`: add a URL to the source of the file

 ## Build